tharpep/knowledge-base/README.md

 Cloud-first personal knowledge base.
 Ingests documents from Google Drive, chunks and embeds them with Voyage AI, stores vectors in PostgreSQL + pgvector, and exposes a hybrid retrieval API (dense + FTS → RRF → rerank).

 Deployed to GCP Cloud Run.
-All external access goes through the api-gateway `/kb/*` proxy — this service is internal.
+All external access goes through the [api-gateway](https://github.com/tharpep/api-gateway) `/kb/*` proxy — this service is internal.

+## Ecosystem

+Part of a personal AI ecosystem — see [sazed](https://github.com/tharpep/sazed) for the full picture.

 ## Architecture